-It is not currently possible (or at least very challenging) to determine binding kinetics with the Fluidity One.
-However, we hope to address this need with our next instrument - the Fluidity One-W, which will enable detection of single (fluorescent-labelled species) in a complex.
+It is not currently possible (or at least it is very challenging) to determine binding kinetics with the Fluidity One.
+However, we hope to address this need with our next instrument - the Fluidity One-W, which will enable detection of single (fluorescently labelled species) in a complex.

 The Fluidity One

 In-solution sizing and quantification of native protein in less than 10 minutes

 Fluidity One applications